iblh/hexo-theme-material/.github/PULL_REQUEST_TEMPLATE.md

 IF YOU DON'T FILL OUT THE FOLLOWING INFORMATION WE MIGHT CLOSE YOUR PULL REQUESTS WITHOUT INVESTIGATING -->

+**Contributing rules**

-Please be sure to put the `canary` branch as the target for your pull request.
+- Fork the repo and create your branch from `canary`.
+Then be sure to put the `canary` branch as the target for your pull request.
+- Please be sure to follow the [contributing guidelines](https://github.com/viosey/hexo-theme-material/blob/master/CONTRIBUTING.md)

 **What kind of change does this PR introduce?** (check one with "x")